Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Results

 We present the results of our method against a number of previous works using pure neural fields~\cite{barron2022mipnerf360}, hashgrid-encoded neural fields~\cite{mueller2022instant,zipnerf}, pure primitive-based methods~\cite{2dgs, 3dgsmcmc,3dgut, betasplatting, trianglesplatting} with regular Spherical Harmonics (SH) appearance or more complex appearance models~\cite{sphericalVoronoi,texturedgaussians}, and closer to us, methods mixing primitives (e.g. for acceleration) and neural fields~\cite{nestsplatting, radiancemesh} (\cref{tab:extended_comparison}).
 In this table, we use the originally provided JPEG images for proper comparison with previous works in MipNeRF360; every other result presented in this section, unless otherwise stated, uses \emph{gsplat}'s default downscaling for all methods tested.
 We measure the performance delta of this choice in the supplementary (\cref{tab:jpeg_vs_downscaled}).
 We consistently outperform all previous works in a varied set of real datasets~\cite{barron2022mipnerf360, Knapitsch2017,hedman2018deep}.
 We include a selection of views in \cref{fig:inset_comparison}.
 Our method particularly excels at high-frequency detail modelling, capturing specular highlights and reflections with superior fidelity.

-In order to completely isolate the impact of our method, we include a controlled experiment in Table~\ref{tab:comparison}.
-We compare between 3DGS-MCMC, 3DGUT-MCMC, and different appearance models for the latter: regular SH, current state-of-the-art Spherical Voronoi functions~\cite{sphericalVoronoi} (SV) and ours (NHT).
-We implement all 4 under the same framework (\emph{gsplat}), under strictly controlled conditions to ensure the only difference between them is the choice of appearance model itself.
-Table~\ref{tab:comparison} shows that our method consistently outperforms both SH and SV across all benchmarks, without sacrificing real-time performance.
+In order to isolate the impact of our method, we include a controlled experiment in \cref{tab:comparison}.
+We compare between 3DGS-MCMC, 3DGUT-MCMC, and different appearance models for the latter: regular SH, current state-of-the-art Spherical Voronoi~\cite{sphericalVoronoi} (SV) and ours (NHT).
+We implement all four under the same framework (\emph{gsplat}), 1M primitives cap, 30k iterations, identical per-scene hyperparameters, and the same opacity and scale regularizers.
+This isolates the appearance model from training-schedule choices in \cref{tab:extended_comparison}. \cref{tab:comparison} shows that our method consistently outperforms both SH and SV across all benchmarks, while using less storage, without sacrificing real-time performance.
+NHT takes around 14.5 minutes to train up to 30k iterations on MipNeRF360 on average (1M primitives, RTX 5090); training times for all methods across datasets are reported in the supplementary material (\cref{tab:training_times}).
+Per-scene breakdowns and more details are provided in the supplementary material (\cref{tab:perscene,tab:ours_perscene}).
+We also compare against a close texture-based method (BBSplat~\cite{bbsplat}) in the supplementary material (\cref{tab:bbsplat}).
+NHT achieves substantially higher quality and faster rendering not only at equal memory, but also at equal primitive count.